All Episodes

 We learned that it takes a month to furlough anybody.

-Uh it takes that long for the paperwork and for the action to actually occur.
+It takes that long for the paperwork and for the action to actually occur.

-So for your circumstance to to have happened, this would have had to have been done a month ago, Heidi.
+So for your circumstance to have happened, this would have had to have been done a month ago, Heidi.

 Okay.

-And this would have had to have been done by somebody anticipating that this was going to happen, or being ordered to do this.
+And this would have had to have been done by somebody anticipating that this was going to happen or being ordered to do this.

-Uh this is very painful that I think what you uh you need to get some names of the people who told you that doctors were let go and that offices were closed, and find the name of your local congressman, hopefully he's a Republican, and call him, call that office and explain to them what's happened here.
+I think you need to get some names of the people who told you that doctors were let go and that offices were closed and find the name of your local congressman.

-This there's no excuse for this.
+This, there's no excuse for this.

 We could have cut funding to the Salamander Preservation Project.